 The New Nature Economy series is made up of three reports which provide the fact base to the Nature Action Agenda (NAA).
 More detail on each report can be accessed through the tabs at the top of this page.

 1. Nature Risk Rising, produced in collaboration with PwC and the first report in the NNE series, explains how nature-related risks matter to business, why they must be urgently mainstreamed into risk management strategies and why it is vital to prioritize the protection of nature’s assets and services within the broader global economic growth agenda.

-2. The second report, Future of Nature and Business, due out in July 2020, identifies what transitions are needed to move towards a nature-positive economy and how businesses can be part of the solution, paving way for new opportunities.
+2. The second report, The Future of Nature and Business, identifies what transitions are needed to move towards a nature-positive economy and how businesses can be part of the solution, paving the way for new opportunities.

-The report is being prepared in collaboration with AlphaBeta.
-Its findings inform the working priorities of the NAA’s Champions for Nature, a community of leaders disrupting business-as-usual to lead the way to a nature-positive global economy and halt nature loss by 2030.
+The report was produced in collaboration with AlphaBeta.
+Its findings inform the working priorities of the Nature Action Agenda's Champions for Nature, a community of leaders disrupting business-as-usual to lead the way to a nature-positive global economy and halt nature loss by 2030.

 - COVID-19 and nature are linked.
 So should be the recovery.

 - 5 reasons why CEOs must care about safeguarding nature